e1even44/flower4her/README.md

 # flower4her
-a  pretty visualization of a blue flower with the helping hand of python turtle graphics
+a  pretty visualization of a flower made with python turtle graphics